 Do you have a podcast, but are looking to take it to the next level?
 Interviewing guests for your show can be a great way to find new content and grow your audience.
-With this guide, we’ll show you how to conduct a podcast interview by asking questions that will yield interesting responses from your guest while also advancing the conversation.
+With this guide, we’ll show you how to start a podcast interview, and ask engaging podcast interview questions that lead to a compelling interview.

 In this guide, we’ll go over the four pillars of a fantastic interview